r4ulcl/WiFiChallengeLab-docker/README.md

 ### Create the VM manually (M1, M2, etc recommended)

-- Download a Ubuntu20.04 VM
+- Download a Debian 12 VM
 - Execute the following code as root

 ```bash